brycewray/hugo-site/content/posts/2020/06/o-say-can-you-ci-cd.md

 	- Build the site using those three "secrets" you already set up earlier: the Netlify authorization token, the Netlify site ID, and the webmentions.io token.
 Since we're still on the GitHub servers at this point, only the last one may be necessary; but this file includes them all, just to be safe.
 	- Finally, deploy the now-built site to Netlify, using the configuration in the repo's `netlify.toml` file.
 This step uses those same "secrets" as the last step.
 The Netlify variables *are* required here, for sure, while now the webmentions.io token becomes the just-in-case addition.

-As a result: with this GitHub Action now handling builds on the GitHub setup, the deploy on Netlify typically takes no more than *ten seconds*, quite often more in the range of *two to five* seconds---and, once again, it counts as *zero* seconds against that 300-minute monthly build cap.
+As a result: with this GitHub Action now handling builds on the GitHub setup, the deploy on Netlify typically takes no more than *ten seconds*, quite often more in the range of *two to five* seconds --- and, once again, it counts as *zero* seconds against that 300-minute monthly build cap.

 Finally: you may wonder, hey, what if the Netlify folks learn you're doing this?
 Won't they object?
 The simple answer is: Absolutely not!
 You're *helping* them!
 You're *saving* their setup valuable time, processing wear and tear, and bandwidth for *paying* customers’ use.